Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 In the meantime, Germany and Austria have it and allow vaccine tourism.

-When it comes to Canada, that’s a bit more complicated, because Canada wants the vaccine made on Canadian soil… I’m not quite sure what the fix for this is.
+When it comes to Canada, that’s a bit more complicated because Canada wants the vaccine made on Canadian soil.
+I’m not quite sure what the fix for this is.

 It seems like it’s either a complex regulatory issue or… Canada is just being petty.

-Though, while working on this project, they updated their recommendation so that mRNA is no longer the preferential COVID vaccine, specifically citing Novavax, and that mRNA was unfairly given preferential treatment.
+While working on this project, they updated their recommendation so that mRNA is no longer the preferential COVID vaccine, specifically citing Novavax, and that mRNA was unfairly given preferential treatment.

-We did the same thing here in the states.
+We did the same thing here in the States.

-While Canadians have had to cross the border to access Novavax, it looks like maybe this won’t be a problem much longer… as Canada appears ready to implement the same regulations that allowed Americans access.
+While Canadians have had to cross the border to access Novavax, it looks like maybe this won’t be a problem much longer, as Canada appears ready to implement the same regulations that allowed Americans access.

 Now, all they have to do is buy it.